MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/sensor-data-intelligence/sdi-deploy-iot-solution-on-azure.md

 ## Prerequisites

-1. In order to deploy and administer Azure components for Sensor Data Intelligence, you must have one of the following Azure security roles:
+To deploy and administer Azure components for Sensor Data Intelligence, you must meet the following requirements:

+1. You must sign in using an Azure organizational account that is tied to your Supply Chain Management environment.
+You can't use a personal Azure account (such as one registered to an Outlook or Gmail address).
+1. Your Azure account must have one of the following security roles:
     - Owner
     - Co-administrator
     - Service administrator
     - Account administrator

-2. Only organizational Azure accounts can be used to deploy Sensor Data Intelligence; personal accounts such as Outlook or Gmail cannot be used.

 ## Video instructions